ARM-software/MDK-Middleware/Validation/README.md

 ### Board layer

-In order to build the validation project it shall be extended with a compatible board layer that provides the following interfaces as
+In order to build the validation project it shall be extended with a compatible board layer that provides the interfaces required by the selected project as
 [connections](https://open-cmsis-pack.github.io/cmsis-toolbox/ReferenceApplications/#connections):

 - `CMSIS_ETH`:        CMSIS-Driver for Ethernet interface.
+- `CMSIS_FLASH`:      CMSIS-Driver for NOR Flash interface.
 - `CMSIS_MCI`:        CMSIS-Driver for MCI interface.
+- `CMSIS_NAND`:       CMSIS-Driver for NAND Flash interface.
 - `CMSIS_USB_Device`: CMSIS-Driver for USB Device interface.
 - `CMSIS_USB_Host`:   CMSIS-Driver for USB Host interface.
 - `STDOUT`:           Standard Output channel